JDKrasnick/MarketSent/README.md

 # MarketSent
-A financial market sentiment dashboard
+A financial market sentiment dashboard - in progress